undefinedmint/undefinedmint.github.io/src/content/programming/concurrency-vs-parallelism-in-javascript-event-loop-and-web-workers.md

 - **Shared Workers**: A worker that can be accessed by multiple scripts running in different windows, iframes, or even other workers, as long as they share the same origin.
 This is useful for managing a shared state or coordinating tasks across different parts of an application.

 - **Service Workers**: A powerful worker that acts as a proxy between the application and the network.
 It can intercept and handle network requests, manage a cache of responses, and enable features like offline functionality and push notifications.

+## 5. Summary
+In summary, understanding the distinction between concurrency and parallelism in JavaScript is crucial for building responsive and efficient web applications.
+By leveraging the event loop, developers can manage asynchronous tasks without blocking the main thread, while Web Workers enable true parallel processing for heavy computations.
+Mastering these concepts empowers you to create smoother user experiences and tackle performance bottlenecks in complex front-end projects.